simonyiszk/minidemod/README.md

 minidemod
 =========

-The purpose of <tt>minidemod-wfm</tt> is to have a C program with a few lines that can actually demodulate WFM from an I/Q input.
+The purpose of <tt>minidemod-wfm</tt> is to have a few lines long C program that can actually demodulate WFM from an I/Q input.

 The whole DSP chain is built by OS pipes, just like this: